-Figure 6-50 Sample head-alignment test
+Figure 6-52 Sample head-alignment test

-- ☐ The three columns on the right were printed by the heads used for applying Model material when producing models.
-From right to left, the columns represent heads M1, M2, M3, respectively.
-(There is no column for head M0 because its alignment is used as a reference for aligning all other heads.) - ☐ The four columns of lines on the left were printed by the heads used for applying Support material.
-The columns represent heads S3, S2, S1 and S0, respectively. - 8.
-For each column of lines, use a magnifying glass or loupe to inspect pairs of consecutive rows printed on the transparency to see where the vertical lines align.
+Note: There is no column for head H7 because its alignment is used as a reference for aligning all other heads.

+8. For each column of lines, use a magnifying glass or loupe to inspect pairs of consecutive rows printed on the transparency to see where the vertical lines align.

-Figure 6-51 Comparing rows of alignment lines
+Figure 6-53 Comparing rows of alignment lines